fvaleri/strimzi-debugging/sessions/006/README.md

 pvc-f5b75d58-b621-4cf9-8c5c-2e9215b268e0   5Gi        RWO            Retain           Bound    test/data-my-cluster-zookeeper-0   gp2                     6m37s
 ```

-Now we can deploy the new Stream cluster.
+Now we can deploy the new AMQ Streams cluster.
 Note that this is actually the same Kafka cluster, because retained volumes maintain the same Kafka cluster ID.

-Important: before deploying the TO, we must delete its internal topics so that it can safely reinitialize from Kafka on startup.
+   > Before deploying the TO, we must delete its internal topics so that it can safely reinitialize from Kafka on startup.
-If you don't do this, there is a high change that the TO will delete all topics with your data.
+   If you don't do this, there is a high change that the Topic Operator deletes all topics with your data.
-Topic deletion happens asinchronously, so always make sure to confirm that it is actually deleted.
+   Topic deletion happens asynchronously, so always make sure to confirm that it is actually deleted.

 ```sh
 cat sessions/001/resources/000-my-cluster.yaml | yq 'del(.spec.entityOperator.topicOperator)' | kubectl create -f -